code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 ### _checkForRoundingToZeroEmissionRateSplit

-Validates the emission rate after splitting to avoid a rounding error when dividing
+Validates the aggregate reward rate after splitting to avoid a rounding error when dividing

 ```solidity